 - You may want to first look over the Quick Reference Guide to get an idea of who you can expect to find on the map.

 - Using the map can be handy if you want to choose a venue by geographic area.
-HER Helmet Thursdays spots are in 18 Monterey County cities (and unincorporated areas), including Big Sur, Carmel and Carmel Valley, Castroville, Del Rey Oaks, Gonzales, Greenfield, King City, Marina, Monterey, Moss Landing, Pacific Grove, Salinas, San Ardo, Sand City, Seaside, and Soledad.
+HER Helmet Thursdays spots are in 19 Monterey County cities and unincorporated communities/census-designated places, including Big Sur, Carmel and Carmel Valley, Castroville, Corral de Tierra, Gonzales, Greenfield, King City, Marina, Monterey, Moss Landing, Pacific Grove, Pajaro, Prunedale, Salinas, San Ardo, Sand City, Seaside, and Soledad.

 - Click any dot on the map.
 The first click provides basic info, as shown in the Monterey Museum of Art example below.